sindre/webapp-icons/README.md

 iOS-webapp
 ==========

-iOS webapp testpage for icons and startupscreens
+iOS webapp testpage for icons and startupscreens - <a href="http://sindre.at/ios-webapp/">Demo</a>

 images sizes - pixel (device)
 --------